ST10034334/APDS7311-POE-ST10034334/README.md

 Employees use static login and are pre-registered onto the system, but are still required to login through the Login Screen.

 Main Screen (Logged In): Now that the employee, "Matthew" has logged in, he is greeted with a welcome messeage and is now free to browse the main fetures presented on the navigation bar: Payments Portal.
-Employees also have the option to return to the Main Screen or Log Out of the account.<br>
+Employees also have the option to return to the Main Screen or Log Out of the account.<br><br>
 ![Screenshot 2024-11-10 210854](https://github.com/user-attachments/assets/c5117b2f-e6b8-4046-bd08-577edf993329)

 Payments Portal Screen: Once the employee chooses Payments Portal, they are navigated to the screen where they can view all international payments created by various customers.
 Once they are filled in, click continue and now a details form will display where the user must enter a Recipent's Name, Account Number, Bank Name, Branch Code, and lastly the Swift Code. <br>